 Visit your local optical practice and speak to the registered dispensing optician who can help you find the best solution so you can see well and stay safe while playing sports.

 Poor vision and the salt or chlorine in water can make swimming an uncomfortable experience.
-If you normally wear specs or contact lenses, you will find that prescription goggles can help you.
-Ready-to-wear prescription goggles, incorporating basic lens powers are available, or your dispensing optician can order goggles with your accurate prescription incorporated.
+If you normally wear spectacles or contact lenses, you will find that prescription goggles can help you.
+Ready-to-wear prescription goggles, incorporating basic lens powers are available, or your dispensing optician can order more bespoke goggles with your accurate prescription incorporated.

 If you are a spectacle wearer, your optician can order in masks that will also help you see under water.
-Some masks come with inserts for prescription lenses, while others allow the prescription lens to be stuck/cemented to the rear surface of the mask, accurately centred on your eyes.
+Some masks come with inserts for prescription lenses, while others allow the prescription lens to be bonded to the rear surface of the mask, accurately centred for your eyes.

 When you are outside you are exposed to UV (Ultraviolet) rays from sunlight.
 There are three types: UVA, UVB and UVC.
 UVC is absorbed by the ozone layer and does not reach the earth, but the other types of UV light are linked to possible cataract formation, skin cancer and/or retinal damage with long term exposure.
 A good pair of protective eyewear can cut those risks so you can enjoy the sports you love without worrying about your eyes.
 Also impact from sports equipment and other participants can also cause injury along with foreign bodies such as dust and mud from a sports pitch.
 Eyes may benefit from protection from pollen for example in the summer and a registered dispensing optician can advise what type of eyewear would be most appropriate.

 More people are enjoying cycle sports, and it is important to think about eye protection while taking part.
 The right robust eyewear can protect you from wind, dust and impact injuries.

 In cycling you need to combine protection from physical hazards, such as stones bouncing up off the road, with protection from exposure to UV light when you are outdoors for a prolonged period of time.
 Cycling eyewear also tends to be streamlined and aerodynamic.
 Ask your registered dispensing optician for advice on robust lenses and frames for protection: polycarbonate lenses are a good option.
-The material can eliminate 100% of UV light and is stronger than regular plastic lenses.
+The material can eliminate nearly 100% of UV light and is stronger than regular plastic lenses.
 You can also discuss the different colour lens tints available.
 Different tints work well for different weather conditions.
 Photochromic lenses which become darker in bright conditions can save you from having to take sunglasses with you and change over in the middle of a race.
-The DO can also help you find a close fitting frame that won’t fall off, and will fit with your cycling helmet.
+The Dispensing Optician can also help you find a close-fitting frame that won’t fall off and will fit within your cycling helmet.

 Squash is a particularly hazardous sport as the squash ball is almost equal in size to the eye’s orbit.
 All squash players should wear eye protection.
 There are specifically designed goggles for squash use which must be fitted with the most efficient impact resistant lenses.
 These can be made up with lenses to match your spectacle prescription.